Delivery options

 - critical thinking

-- able to participate in classroom, lab, and practicum activities as scheduled by the program
+- ability to participate in classroom, lab, and practicum activities as scheduled by the program

 - attention to detail

-- able to sit for long periods of time (3-4 hours)
+- sit for long periods of time (3-4 hours)

-Prospective students are strongly encouraged to refer to the ALIS website for career, learning, and employment information for Health Information Management Professionals as well as the governing body’s competency profile for the profession, to ensure that they are able to successfully demonstrate the skills required to achieve all the competency-based objectives for the program and profession.
+Applicants are strongly encouraged to refer to the ALIS website for career, learning, and employment information for Health Information Management Professionals as well as the governing body’s competency profile for the profession to ensure you understand the skills required to achieve all the competency-based objectives for the program and profession.

 Accreditation